-Lack of Childcare in Region Affects Working Parents
+Lack of Child Care in Region Affects Working Parents

 Original coverage by Darcie Shinberger with Macomb Community News Brief.